-FSM can be visualized very well using a state transition graph (see Figure 4.3.1).
+FSM can be visualized very well using a state transition graph (see Figure 4.3.4).
 FSM have a number of weaknesses.
 They are not very expressive, and the number of states can get very large even in the face of only modest complexity.
 Is intended for control-oriented systems with relatively low algorithmic complexity.
-A number of variations has been proposed to overcome to weaknesses of the classical FSM model.
-Using FSMs in a hierarchical model was first made popular by Harel[25].
-He proposed StateCharts, which combine hierarchical FSMs and

-Figure 4.2: A state transition graph.
+Figure 4.3: A state transition graph.